 In this article we’ll review the best pickleball paddle from the top brands.
 We will compare the types of pickleball paddles, pros/cons of each, materials and styles.
 In our comparison of the best paddles for pickleball we give you the highlights of the 5 top-rated paddles and select our “Editor’s Choice”.

-Then we’ll offer some background and technical information that’s helpful in choosing the right paddle for your needs and preferences in our Buyers Guide section.
+Then we’ll offer some background and technical information that’s helpful in choosing the right paddle for your needs and preferences in our How To Choose the Best Pickleball Paddle section.

 Best Pickleball Paddles Reviews

 There isn’t much room for improvement in the design, performance and quality of the Paddletek Tempest Wave.
 It is frequently used by national competitors.

 Graphite Polymer Honeycomb Composite construction make it generally a lighter paddle, but not at all passive when it comes to ballstrike performance.
 Large radius corners give this paddle the very best aerodynamic performance in the sport.
 It’s our Editor’s Choice and with good reason.

 The Paddletek U.S. Open Pickleball Championships – Official Paddle model shown in our review is functional identical to previous models of the Tempest Wave.
 I confirmed this directly with Doug Clark at Paddletek.
 For more on their products see: www.paddletek.com

 An even lighter paddle because of its 100% graphite / Nomex construction, the Rally Graphite is another great performer.
 A durable graphite face with Nomex paddle core construction means the best of both worlds.

 We like this paddle a lot for recreational and competitive play.
 According to the manufacturer “The strong graphite face will provide consistent dinks, lobs, and volleys.”
 And the Rally Graphite claims to be the best pickleball paddle for spin.

 The Rally Graphite has a nice leather-wound handle that’s professional looking and well built.